How to buy Stonehorse Energy (SHE) shares

 Stonehorse Energy Limited is an oil & gas e&p business based in Australia.
-Stonehorse Energy shares (SHE) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.011 – the same closing value as a week prior.
-Stonehorse Energy has a trailing 12-month revenue of around $559,804.
+Stonehorse Energy shares (SHE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Stonehorse Energy has a trailing 12-month revenue of around $673,250.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Stonehorse Energy